-- How you wind down, relax & how you don't (especially before you go to bed), including what happens in your body
+- How us wind down, relax & how we don't (especially before we go to bed), including what happens in our body

-- Your sleeping regimes e.g. computer, telephone, TV, etc turned off one hour before bed time
+- Our sleeping regimes e.g. computer, telephone, TV, etc turned off one hour before bed time

-- What you tell yourself - your thoughts & beliefs
+- What we tell ourself - our thoughts & beliefs

-- Trusting yourself that it's OK to switch off
+- Trusting ourself that it's OK to switch off

-- If we sleep with a partner - how the issues of space, intimacy, etc. affect our sleep
+- If we sleep with a partner - how intimacy, the issues of space, disturbance (e.g. movements in bed, sounds, snoring), etc. affect our sleep

 - What helps us feel safe and let go of what we need to let go of

-- What else is happening in your life
+- What else is happening in our life

 - What gives us peace of mind